ashvardanian/cpp-cuda-python-starter-kit/README.md

 3. including [CCCL](https://github.com/NVIDIA/cccl) libraries, like Thrust, and CUB, to simplify the code.

 As an example, the repository implements, tests, and benchmarks only 2 operations - array accumulation and matrix multiplication.
-The baseline Python + Numba implementations are placed in `cupy_starter_baseline.py`, and the optimized CUDA nd OpenMP implementations are placed in `cupy_starter.cu`.
+The baseline Python + Numba implementations are placed in `starter_kit_baseline.py`, and the optimized CUDA nd OpenMP implementations are placed in `starter_kit.cu`.
 If no CUDA-capable device is found, the file will be treated as a CPU-only C++ implementation.
 If VSCode is used, the `tasks.json` file is configured with debuggers for both CPU and GPU code, both in Python and C++.
+The `.clang-format` is configured with LLVM base style, adjusted for wider screens, allowing 120 characters per line.

 ## Installation